kvalle/greetr/blogpost.md

 ### The WSGI-file

 The first thing we need to do, is to make Apache understand how to serve our application by defining the file called `greetr.wsgi`.
-The `.wsgi` file contains everything necessary for Apaches `mod_wsgi` to instantiate and serve the application.
+This file contains everything necessary for Apaches `mod_wsgi` to instantiate and serve the application.

 This is what [greetr.wsgi](https://github.com/kvalle/greetr/blob/master/greetr.wsgi) looks like: